bozzltron/bozzltron.com/source/_posts/the-finland-sessions-letting-go.md

 <!-- more -->

 I'm a 90's kid.
-Grunge, Alternative, and mainstream Punk all brought to boiling and reduced down to rich rock sauce.
-Every song you would every hoped to play was just a power chord in different postion.
+Grunge, Alternative, and mainstream Punk all thrown in a pot and brought to a boil.
 Its a foundation I go back to.
-Producing an album in league with Weezer's Blue Album, Green Day's Dookie, Soundgarden's Superunknow, Silverchair's Frogstomp, Smashing Pumpkin's Siamese Dream, or Nirvana's In Utero would be fine be me.
+Weezer's Blue Album, Green Day's Dookie, Soundgarden's Superunknow, Silverchair's Frogstomp, Smashing Pumpkin's Siamese Dream, and Nirvana's In Utero are not just great albums but inform my own creations.

-*Letting Go* has the kind of energy.
-Nowhere close to the level of the aforementioned, but it drives.
+*Letting Go* comes from some of that.
+It's a song that captures my eagerness to break away, to seek release, to have an outlet, to get it all out.

 {% iframe https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/778576108&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true [100%] [300] %}